DickBrus/SpatialSamplingwithR/README.md

 This book has been published by CRC Press in the [R Series](https://www.routledge.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).

+An online version of this book is available at https://dickbrus.github.io/SpatialSamplingwithR/.

 ## Contributing

 We encourage contributions on any part of the book, including: